codeface-io/SwiftObserver/Documentation/Architecture/architecture.md

 # Architecture

 The following diagrams show the internal architecture (composition and dependencies) of all top-level source folders.
-They were generated with the [Codeface.io](https://www.codeface.io) app:
+They were generated with the [Codeface app](https://codeface.io):

 ## SwiftObserver